- Join a club or society to get involved, learn from your peers, and gain industry connections

 Submit Your Application

-The process to become a Student Ambassador involves an online application where you are required to formulate a response to the following (200 words or less) question:
+The process to become a Student Ambassador involves an online application.

-Applications for the Semester 2, 2018 Student Ambassador Program have now closed.
+Applications for the Semester 1, 2019 Student Ambassador Program are closed.

 For more information on the Student Ambassador Program please email email@example.com